Alluseri/EvertalePonoserV2/README.md

 # Evertale Ponoser v2
 Ponosing Evertale since 2022: 2024 edition.

+This is my last endeavour with this game and I'm never touching it again.
+If anyone is doing API abuse after the release of this app, it's not me.
+I simply don't care.

+Don't ask to update.
+I don't have Fiddler installed anymore.

 ## How to use
 Use the `help` subcommand, fuck around and find out. `test-api` should be called first but it is IP-bannable.